Back

 Add translations for your international audience

 If your documentation caters to a global audience, consider offering translations.
-With the bitvoodoo app Translations for Confluence, you can add numerous languages to any page.
+With the Translations for Confluence, you can add numerous languages to any page.
 This is particularly beneficial for pages with high traffic, allowing you to prioritize translations using analytics tools to identify the most important pages first.

 Translations for Confluence with two language macros